Do you have what it takes to join an intelligence agency?

 TU’s Cyber Corps accepts students interested in computer science, computer engineering, electrical engineering, chemical engineering, mechanical engineering, applied physics, engineering physics or mathematics.
-The program also accommodates students who have strong expertise in computer science or computer engineering and are interested in pursuing law, business and liberal arts degrees.
+The program also accommodates students who have strong expertise in computer science or computer engineering and are interested in pursuing law or business degrees.

 TU’s Cyber Corps is an NSA Center of Excellence in Cyber Operations.
 The mission of the center is to train students in the art and science of cyber warfare, preparing them for professional careers with the intelligence community and DoD.

 Students must be U.S. citizens with the ability to obtain TS//SCI clearances.
 Good grades and a passion for technology, problem solving and tradecraft is required.
 Fluency in a foreign language is an asset.

 Cyber Corps students are eligible for two scholarships, NSF’s Federal Cyber Service: Scholarship for Service and the Department of Defense’s Information Assurance Scholarship Program.
 The scholarships cover two years of study (junior level or higher) and can be extended.
 Both awards provide the following benefits:

 - Nine-month stipend and room and board allowance of at least $32,000 ($20,000 for undergraduates)

 - Summer internship, typically in the Washington, D.C. area, that pays approximately $10,000 ($8,000 for undergraduates)